dev-yash-25/DeltaX-Bootcamp/03_CSharp/01_Basics_Of_CSharp/01_Notes/01_Introduction.md

 Writing everything from scratch would be impossible.

-.NET already provides these features through built-in libraries.
-(Like C++ STL), OR Node Modules
+.NET already provides these features through built-in libraries (like C++ STL, or Node modules).

 Example: